 Limitations

-• Batch Size: The maximum number of input items per request is limited to 1.
+• Batch Size: The maximum number of input items per request is 1 (ESMIF1Params.batch_size); to process multiple structures, submit separate requests.

-• Maximum Input Length: Input PDB structures must not exceed max_pdb_str_len characters; longer structures must be truncated or split.
+• Maximum Input Length: The pdb string for each item must not exceed max_pdb_str_len characters; longer PDBs must be truncated or split before submission.

-• Chain Selection: The algorithm predicts sequences for a single chain specified by the chain parameter (default "A"); multichain predictions require setting multichain_backbone to True but may yield reduced accuracy.
+• Chain Selection: The model designs sequences for a single chain indicated by the chain parameter (default "A"); enabling multichain_backbone=True allows multi-chain backbones but may reduce accuracy.

 How We Use It

-• Facilitates informed selection of candidate sequences for synthesis based on predicted stability, binding affinity, and other biophysical properties.
+• Prioritizes sequences for synthesis by combining ESM-IF1 sequence proposals with downstream predictors of stability, binding affinity, and other biophysical properties.

 References